Adobe-Marketing-Cloud-Activation/Summit2019Lab/README.md

 You learn how to:

-- Install Launch on a site
+- Install Launch on a site and/or Use the Debugger to Simulate it
 - Deploy ECID
 - Deploy Adobe Analytics and Adobe Target
 - Enable AAM server-side forwarding

 ## What Assets are in this Repo
 Here you will find things like digital copies of the Lab Manual.
 Those attending in person will also receive a print copy.
-You will also find any scripts or code snippets that need to be used inthe Lab.
-That is just to make it easier to copy and paste than to re-type everything.
+You will also find any scripts or code snippets that need to be used in the Lab.
+That is just to make it easier to copy and paste, rather than to re-type everything.

 ## Tools used in the Lab (All Free)
  - [Microsoft Visual Studio Code](https://code.visualstudio.com/Download)